eliataylor/objects-actions/README.md

 - `source .venv/bin/activate`
 - `pip install -r requirements.txt`
 - `python django/generate.py admin --types=examples/object-fields-nod.csv --output_dir=examples/generated`
-The program uses the django-address and django-money package to provide the Address and MoneyField field types, respectively.
-That packages are already included in the requirements.txt file.
-If you want to use such field types, you will need to add the 'address' and 'django-money' entries to the INSTALLED_APPS list in your settings.py file:
+If you use Address or Price field types, you'll need to add the 'address' and 'django-money' entries to the INSTALLED_APPS list in your settings.py file:
 ```python
 INSTALLED_APPS = [
     # ...